 We arrived to Cusco by bus.
 Because of the popularity of this destination, there are many bus options to choose from.
 We came from La Paz, Bolivia, but there are also buses directly from Lima, Arequipa, Puno, Nazca, and more.
 If you have more time, want to see more of the country, and want to save some cash, a bus is the way to go.

 Bus tickets can be booked easily online, but you can also book them directly at bus stations.
 Seats may fill up though, so if you are on a tight schedule and can’t wait for the next bus, it is best to book them ahead of time.
-Make sure to go with reputable companies, such as Cruz Del Sur, Peru Hop, or Civa, to avoid issues.
+Some common and reputable companies include Cruz Del Sur, Peru Hop, and Civa.

 If you booked an all-inclusive tour, they will likely organize your transportation around Peru, often with the exception of flights.